sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 **Assumption**: *patterns are periodic.*
 So, we only need to state the smallest repeating subsequence of the infinite sequence of throw orders.
-This finite-sized subsequence is called siteswap.
+This finite-sized subsequence is called a siteswap.
 The length of this subsequence is called the period of the siteswap.

 Looking at a pattern and figuring out its siteswap